-The aesthetics of buildings and technical installations in buildings will continue to be a matter of both concerns and possibilities in the future as well as in the past.
+The building aesthetics and technical installations will continue to be a matter of both concern and possibilities in the future as well as in the past.
 The market for solutions that integrate photovoltaics seamlessly into the building roof and facades is expanding, and it is now possible to create coloured solar panels in all shapes and colours, even white or transparent.
-Coloured solar panels have lower efficiencies than black and blue solar panels, but can make solar panels attractive for many building projects where PV-solutions otherwise would have been dismissed due to aesthetic reasons.
-So far, the efficiency of lightest coloured solar cells is only about 10%, but dark green, red and brown solar panels can reach efficiencies above 16%.
+Coloured solar panels have lower efficiencies than black and blue solar panels, but can make solar panels attractive for many building projects where PV solutions otherwise would have been dismissed due to aesthetic reasons.
+So far, the efficiency of the lightest coloured solar cells is only about 10%, but dark green, red and brown solar panels can reach efficiencies above 16%.

 Figure 58.
 Building integrated solar panels.
-The Solar Emerald in Norway to the right (Enova) and transparent solar panels to the left (BIPV-Norge).
+On the right, the Solar Emerald in Norway (Enova) [3] and, on the left, transparent solar panels (BIPV-Norge) [4].